ndrean/demo-solidjs-websockets/README.md

 and

 <details>
-<summary> create the "user_socket.ex" file wher you declare the channels you will use </summary>
+<summary> and create the "user_socket.ex" file where you declare the channels you will use </summary>

 ```elixir
 # create user_socket.ex